jayharvey/angular-styleguide/a1/README.md

 ## Linters

-Use a linter to clean up the code.
+Use a linter to identify areas of the code that need to be cleaned up per defined standards.

+* TODO: Standards have not yet been defined.
+When it is the file will be included in the repo.

 ### ESLint